 In growth mode

 The company’s maturation has shown that it evolved from its once primary focus of finding savings to one of overall mobility management.
 Its own clients that used to seek only cost reduction are now benefiting from additional services to make themselves more efficient.
 Uncovering savings is only one part of a corporate mobility strategy; process optimization and system integration are other areas where vMOX has increased its focus.

-In the past year, vMOX grew its personnel by 50 percent and attributes that to redefining its approach and emerging as a significant player in the mobility management industry.
+In the past year, vMOX grew its personnel by 50 percent, with the help of Worldbridge Partners, and attributes that to redefining its approach and emerging as a significant player in the mobility management industry.
 Gurevich is prepared for what’s waiting at the next stage of growth as there will be an emphasis on market competition, data privacy and territorial expansion; all areas that require experienced legal counsel.

 He means business

 “I pride myself as being a partner to the business side of vMOX,” the friendly Gurevich tells Vanguard in late 2019.
 “A general counsel has the responsibility to support business growth and ensure the company operates with as little legal risk as possible.
 The most difficult part is balancing the legal risk with the desire to take on certain business risk.”

 Sometimes, the legal boss absolutely has to say “no,” but many times that shouldn’t be the answer, he goes on to say.
 The real value-add of the legal boss is to enable yes, which often means a creative, outside-the-box approach when it comes to evolving its services while managing against any associated legal risks.